thibault/django-simple-sms/docs/sending.rst

 Sending text messages
 =====================

-So, how do we actually send text messages?
+To send text messages, you can use a high-level helper api or use the low level api.

 Quick example
 -------------